Cancer Research UK logo.

 The spleen is an organ on the left of your body, just under your ribs.
 It is part of the lymphatic system.
 Hairy cell leukaemia can cause your spleen to be bigger than normal.
 This is called an enlarged spleen.

 Your doctor might be able to feel your enlarged spleen.
-And your abdomen might become uncomfortable or painful.
+Your abdomen might be uncomfortable or painful.

 Leukaemia cells building up in the liver can also cause tummy (abdominal) swelling.